 FMCSA Loading Laws

-Because commercial vehicles haul so many different products and services all over the country on a daily basis, the Federal Motor Carrier Safety Administration (FMCSA) developed a Driver’s Handbook on Cargo Securement.
-This book should be used by all truckers and trucking companies to ensure cargo is loaded and secured properly.
+Because commercial vehicles haul so many different products and services all over the country on a daily basis, the Federal Motor Carrier Safety Administration (FMCSA) developed rules and regulations on cargo securement.
+These rules should be used by all truckers and trucking companies to ensure cargo is loaded and secured properly.

 According to the FMSCA loading laws, truckers must abide by the following:

 - Cargo must be firmly secured on a vehicle that is equipped to hold it.
 Dunnage, dunnage bags, tiedowns, and shoring bars should be used when necessary.

 - Cargo that is likely to roll must be restrained with cradles, chocks, or wedges.